Jobbik: Turanism affiliation

 While he was the leader of Jobbik, Vona was hosted in four universities in Turkey to give speeches in conferences.
 He emphasised the common ancestry of Turks and Hungarians explicitly by stating "We believe closer relations with Turkey will only benefit Europe.
 We do not agree with those parties that display an anti-Turkish and anti-Islamic stance.
 Turkey presents us with new opportunities.
 Turks and Hungarians share the same roots.
-Both are descendents of the Huns.
+Both are descendants of the Huns.
 If we stand against the Turks we will be standing against our own roots.
 The Turks are our brothers" as well as the importance of cooperation with Turkey to the EU as a whole.

 Electoral performance

 Growth and electoral success

 The party faced its first electoral test with the coming of the 2009 European parliamentary elections.
 The election's results shocked their opponents: with the party sending three MEPs to Strasbourg; coming close to equal in number of votes with the governing Hungarian Socialist Party (MSZP) while eliminating their liberal coalition partner Alliance of Free Democrats (SZDSZ), to become the nation's third largest party.

 In London on 16 May 2008, the delegation of Jobbik's Committee of Foreign Affairs met Nick Griffin, chairman of the British National Party.
 They discussed cooperation between the two parties, and the elections for the European Parliament.
 Griffin spoke at the party rally in August 2008, while former vice-president Zoltán Füzessy is presently resident in Gravesend, Kent, England.

 The Alliance of European National Movements (AENM) was formed in Budapest on 24 October 2009.
 The alliance's founding members were Jobbik (the Alliance was established during their sixth party congress), France's National Front, UK's British National Party Italy's Tricolour Flame, Sweden's National Democrats and Belgium's National Front.
 Since January 2014 Béla Kovács has been its president.
 Since then Jobbik officially quit AENM and cut all ties with the members of the alliance.

 On 12 April 2015, Jobbik's Lajos Rig defeated the Fidesz candidate in a parliamentary by-election in Veszprém County.
 It was the second by-election lost by Fidesz after the national 2014 elections, leaving the ruling Fidesz-KDNP coalition two short of the parliamentary supermajority (kétharmad).

 On 14 March 2017 Jobbik started close cooperation with Bulgarian VMRO, Estonian Conservative People's Party and Croatian GO! as well as with trade unions, such as the Polish Solidarność 80, in the framework of the Wage Union European Citizens' Initiative.